Product-family engineering

-Product-family engineering (PFE), also known as product-line engineering, is based on the ideas of "domain engineering" created by the Software Engineering Institute, a term coined by James Neighbors in his 1980 dissertation at University of California, Irvine.
+Product-family engineering (PFE), also known as product-line engineering (PLE), is based on the ideas of "domain engineering" created by the Software Engineering Institute, a term coined by James Neighbors in his 1980 dissertation at University of California, Irvine.
 Software product lines are quite common in our daily lives, but before a product family can be successfully established, an extensive process has to be followed.
 This process is known as product-family engineering.

 Product-family engineering can be defined as a method that creates an underlying architecture of an organization's product platform.
 It provides an architecture that is based on commonality as well as planned variabilities.
 The various product variants can be derived from the basic product family, which creates the opportunity to reuse and differentiate on products in the family.
 Product-family engineering is conceptually similar to the widespread use of vehicle platforms in the automotive industry.

-Product-family engineering is a relatively new approach to the creation of new products.
+Product-family engineering is a relatively new approach to the creation of new products, recently evolving to Model-Based Product Line Engineering (MBPLE), emphasizing the centrality of a model-centric approach in PLE.
 It focuses on the process of engineering new products in such a way that it is possible to reuse product components and apply variability with decreased costs and time.
-Product-family engineering is all about reusing components and structures as much as possible.
+Product-family engineering is all about reusing components and structures as much as possible, according to the ISO/IEC 26550/2015 and the latest ISO/IEC 26580/2021 that introduced the concept of feature-based Product Line Engineering.

 Several studies have proven that using a product-family engineering approach for product development can have several benefits.
 Here is a list of some of them: